muratkeremozcan/pizza-api/README.md

 ![Flag false](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/r6j8vn783arhm24zrwd5.png)

-Notice that when we toggled the flag, we did not have to deploy our lambda again.
-This is the magic of feature flags; we control what the users see through LaunchDarkly interface, completely de-coupling deployment from delivery.
+Notice that when we toggled the flag, we did not have to deploy our lambda again. **This why feature flagging is the future of continuous delivery; we control what the users see through LaunchDarkly interface, completely de-coupling deployment from deliver**y.

 ## Setup environment variables